Soaring levels of FSH (Follicular Stimulating Hormone) may explain the phenomenon of weight gain in menopausal women.

 “The period of time varies in each person.
-There are established levels of FSH that can be measured in the blood by the laboratory at Twenty-five Harley Street and a doctor can interpret to advise on menopausal status.
+There are established levels of FSH that can be measured in the blood by the laboratory and a doctor can interpret to advise on menopausal status.

 Measure your bone density

-The DEXA machines are the ‘Gold Standard’ as recommended by the National Osteoporosis Society (NOS) for bone density measurements.
-Professor David Reid, one of the UK’s leading experts on DEXA and bone health, gives expert analysis on each scan, providing you peace of mind
+The DEXA scanners are the ‘Gold Standard’ as recommended by the National Osteoporosis Society (NOS) for bone density measurements.
+Professor David Reid, one of the UK’s leading experts on DEXA and bone health, gives expert analysis on each scan, providing additional peace of mind.

 The time of a woman’s life when her ovaries stop releasing an egg (ovum) on a monthly cycle, and her periods ceaseFull medical glossary